 Mixed livestock farming is central to our sustainable system, helping to build soil fertility naturally, whilst the animals enjoy rich pastureland with a huge – and growing – diversity of flora and fauna.

-We raise 100% pasture-fed beef cattle and sheep, as well as free-range pigs and poultry fed on home grown, organically produced feed.
+We raise 100% pasture-fed beef cattle and free-range pigs fed on home grown, organically produced feed.

 We choose native breeds of livestock, naturally adapted to their local environment.
 This helps us to manage the land in environmentally sensitive ways, protecting soil, increasing biodiversity and enhancing meat quality.

 The health of our animals is paramount.
 They are all fed on a varied and natural diet, free from the routine use of medications that contribute to antibiotic resistance.
 We use a rotational grazing system which mimics the natural behaviour of wild grazing animals as closely as possible in a farmed setting.
 This brings significant benefits to the soil, pasture quality and biodiversity.

 We believe that local, sustainably farmed food from animals fed their natural diet is better for their health and general wellbeing – and ours.